 Additionally, Singa the Kindness Lion has been made into a popular board game of the 1980s, 'Courtesy Snakes And Ladders', in which discourteous animals will impede the progress of players through acts of discourtesy while landing on courteous animals.

-Since being subsumed by the Singapore Kindness Movement, Singa has been revamped and reintroduced to the Singapore public in 2001.
-Singa the Kindness Lion has been incorporated in the Singapore Kindness Movement logo.
-Statues of Singa have been erected next to the Ministry of Information, Communications and the Arts building in Fort Canning Road.[6]
+In 2001, the NCC was incorporated into the Singapore Kindness Movement (SKM).
+Singa then became the new mascot for the movement.
+Statues of Singa were erected next to the Ministry of Information, Communications and the Arts building in Fort Canning Road.[7]

 Project Singa was launched in 2010 as a project to commemorate World Kindness Day.
 A series of 2.5 inch tall vinyl collectible figurines of Singa the Kindness Lion were created in collaboration with Singapore-based toy maker Play Imaginative and various local artists.[17]